Sinus Surgery in Flower Mound, TX

 Chronic Sinus Sufferers, It's Time to Get Your Life Back

-Balloon SinuplastyTM is a minimally invasive surgical option for the treatment of sinusitis.
-Balloon Sinuplasty is clinically proven to be effective, safe, long lasting and improve quality of life for patienta.
-Since its introduction, Balloon Sinuplasty™ technology has made a significant impact on the way ENT physicians like Dr. Bickert treat patients, improving their quality of life.
-For more information about sinus surgery or to schedule a consultation appointment with Dr. Bickert, call our office in Flower Mound at (972) 691-0368.
+Balloon sinuplasty is a minimally invasive surgical option for the treatment of sinusitis.
+This revolutionary procedure is clinically proven to be effective, safe, long lasting and improve quality of life for patients.
+Since its introduction, Balloon sinuplasty technology has made a significant impact on the way ENTs treat chronic sinusitis.
+For more information about sinus surgery or to schedule a consultation appointment with Dr. Bickert, call Lone Star Ear, Nose, and Throat at (972) 691-0368.

 Sinus Procedures with Balloon Sinuplasty